curro1/Skyblock/README.md

 1: Download it and open it with winrar

-2: Copy the files and do a new folder named hypixleclient and paste that folder in %appdata%  .Minecraft inside version's folder
+2: Copy the folder and paste that folder in %appdata%  .Minecraft inside version's folder

 3: Close all minecraft and go to the launcher and search in installations the hypixel client